 - ShanghaiRanking: Leipzig University moves up

-In its study entitled European Cities & Regions of the Future 2014/15, fDi magazine published in London by the Financial Times Group placed Leipzig among the top ten locations in four categories.
-Special praise was reserved for Leipzig's successful corporate investment strategy compared to other European cities and also its achievements in the category Human Capital and Lifestyle.
-Leipzig was voted into the top ten in the following categories:
+In its study entitled European Cities & Regions of the Future 2014/15, fDi Magazine published in London by the Financial Times Group placed Leipzig among the top ten locations in four categories.
+Special praise was reserved for Leipzig's more successful corporate investment strategy compared to other European cities and also its achievements in the category Human Capital and Lifestyle.
+Leipzig made its way into the top ten in the following categories: